10 Hidden Gems of the National Mall

 Interesting facts about L’Enfant Plaza:

-- A bustling yet often underappreciated part of the Mall’s surroundings
+• A bustling yet often underappreciated part of the Mall’s surrounding

 L’Enfant Plaza may not be a traditional “tourist spot,” but it’s a great place to learn more about the development and architecture of the nation’s capital.